nokia/SReXperts/docs/nsp/intermediate/48-nsp-device-specific-infra-config.md

 ///

 Finally, import the intent-type into ICM, create a template and deployments.

+/// hint
+The generated intent-type uses the *string with autocomplete* schema-form widget to specify the ISIS interface name to be created.
+Existing ISIS interfaces on the node serve as the data source, which works well for creating intents in brownfield scenarios.
+For greenfield cases, you can simply enter the name of the ISIS interface to be created, ensuring it matches the name of the underlying *Base* router interface.
+To better support greenfield scenarios, you may adjust the suggest callback by modifying the path statement in `script-content.mjs` from `nokia-conf:/configure/router=Base/isis=0/interface` to `nokia-conf:/configure/router=Base/interface`.
+///

 /// note | Device Configuration and State: ISIS Interface on PE1
 ``` bash